habin-isa/Angelos/README.md

 As a user,
 So my contact knows what time I raised the alert,
 I want the message to include the date and time

+As a user
+So I can access related resources
+I want the app to have a helpline directory

+As a user
+So I consider seeking help for repeat situations
+I want the app to alert me if I am using it frequently and suggest that I seek help
 ```

 ## Code Snippet